asyncapi/website/pages/blog/socketio-automatic-docs.md

 ### Validation and Error handling
 SIO-AsyncAPI will automatically validate incoming and outgoing messages.
 If a message is invalid, it will raise one of these 3 exceptions: `EmitValidationError`, `RequestValidationError`, or `ResponseValidationError`.

-Flask-SocketIO has a decorator for default error handling `@socketio.on_error_default` that we can use.
+Flask-SocketIO has the `@socketio.on_error_default` decorator for default error handling that we can use.
 E.g.:
 ```python
 @socketio.on_error_default
 def default_error_handler(e: Exception):